Manny-Gomez/Qiskit_Sample_Exam_Wrong_Answer_Rationale/README.md

 # Qiskit_Sample_Exam_Wrong_Answer_Rationale
-The reasoning behind why the wrong answers are incorrect for the Qiskit Sample Exam
+The reasoning behind why each wrong answer is incorrect for the Qiskit Sample Exam